koobcbc/Viscura-AI/README.md

 ### **The Four Major Pain Points**

 #### **a.
 Delayed Access: Too Long to Reach the Doctor**
-- Average wait time to see a specialist in the US is very long
+- Specialist appointment wait times are often weeks or months
-- Emergency room visits for non-emergencies waste valuable time and resources
+- Non-emergency ER visits waste time and strain the system
-- Working professionals lose productivity traveling to multiple appointments
+- Travel and multiple appointments reduce productivity
-- Critical conditions worsen during waiting periods
+- Delays worsen conditions and increase anxiety
+> For Alex, this meant spending days in pain waiting for a wellness center appointment that never came.

 #### **b.
 Doctor Dilemma: Which Specialist Should I See?**
-- Patients don't know which specialist to consult
+- Patients often don’t know which specialist to visit
-- **Primary care physicians (PCPs) act as gatekeepers**, adding an extra unnecessary step
+- **Primary care physicians (PCPs)** referrals add extra wait time and cost
-- Misdiagnosis or delayed diagnosis due to seeing the wrong specialist first
+- Seeing the wrong specialist leads to delays
-- Multiple referrals waste time and money
+- Multiple referrals increase financial and time burden

 #### **c.
 Uncertainty: Serious Problem or Home Remedy?**
-- Inability to distinguish between conditions requiring immediate care vs. home remedies
+- Hard to know what’s serious and what’s treatable at home
-- Anxiety and stress from not knowing the severity of symptoms
+- Not knowing severity causes anxiety and stress
-- Delayed treatment due to hesitation about seeking medical help
+- Hesitation delays necessary care
-- Fear of overreacting leads to undertreatment
+- Fear of **overreacting** leads to undertreatment

 #### **d.
 Costly Missteps: Financial Burden**
-- **Time, money, and effort lost before getting the correct diagnosis**
-- Multiple doctor visits to find the right specialist
+- Multiple visits before correct diagnosis increase cost
-- Unnecessary emergency room visits
+- Unnecessary ER trips add financial burden
-- Lost wages from taking time off work for appointments
+- Taking time off work reduces income

----
+- Inefficiencies drain both money and time

+## Overview of Viscura

+Viscura is an AI-powered virtual triage assistant for **dermatology and dentistry**.

+From a single mobile app, users can:
+- Describe their symptoms in natural language
+- Upload images of skin or oral issues from their smartphone
+- Receive an **AI-driven preliminary assessment** and severity estimate
+- Get **clear, human-readable guidance** on what to do *right now*
+- See **which type of doctor** they should see and **where to find them nearby**

+Under the hood, Viscura combines:
+- **Conversational clinical agents** that mimic real clinical interviews
+- **Medical-grade computer vision models** that outperform general-purpose multimodal LLMs
+- **Smart care navigation** that routes patients to the right specialist using location data (Maps)

+## Who This Repository Is For

+This repository is intended for:
+- **Developers** building or extending multi-agent AI healthcare systems
+- **Health tech researchers** evaluating AI-driven triage designs
+- **Clinicians and domain experts** reviewing diagnostic workflows
+- **Students and builders** exploring medical CV + LLM agents

 ## The Solution: Viscura